JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

 - $3.00 [Block World Pack](https://devilsworkshop.itch.io/essential-low-poly-isometric-3d-block-and-hex-pack) Like Kubikos World but way less detailed
 - * $5 [Ground Block] From Cube World It looks so beautiful.
 - $8 [Stone Blocks] Beautiful grass covered stone blocks th grass looks amazing
-- $10 [Edge Isometric World like FEZ](https://assetstore.unity.com/packages/3d/environments/fantasy/edge-isometric-world-122886) Flat shader on each side of the asset, Cool snappy shapes, some cool glowy shapes and maybe a particle effect, Cool vertical fog, cool vertical shader,
+- * $10 [Edge Isometric World like FEZ](https://assetstore.unity.com/packages/3d/environments/fantasy/edge-isometric-world-122886) Flat shader on each side of the asset, Cool snappy shapes, some cool glowy shapes and maybe a particle effect, Cool vertical fog, cool vertical shader,
 - $12 [Low Poly Asset Pack Blocky Snakes Environments](https://assetstore.unity.com/packages/3d/environments/low-poly-asset-pack-environment-map-blocky-snakes-126692) There are 6 cool environments here which all look really cool in their own right (or just $20 for 21 cool blocky snake models which look amazing)
 - $15 [Low Poly Tower Defense](https://assetstore.unity.com/packages/3d/low-poly-tower-defense-pack-93334) loads of towers, some simple tiles and environment models which look super clean for these purposes.
 The towers are not animated
 - $15 [Low Poly Forest Parts](https://assetstore.unity.com/packages/3d/environments/low-poly-forest-seasons-set-81244) no terrains just clouds and forests and stuff.
 Could use clouds as mountains tho!?!
+- $20 [Low Poly Mesh Generator](https://assetstore.unity.com/packages/tools/level-design/low-poly-mesh-generator-59295) does not decimate meshes but makes the whole world look low poly regardless of what it looked like before.
+I think this could be super valuable when

 Free